• Skip to primary navigation

 Here’s what you need for this Balsamic Mushroom Pasta dish:

-AIP pasta – My go-to is this cassava pasta.
+AIP pasta – My go-to is the Jovial cassava fusilli pasta.
 You want to ensure you cook your AIP pasta is cooked al dente, because you’ll be adding it into the pan with the beef, mushrooms and greens and there are few things as undesirable as mushy pasta.
 In my experience, cassava pasta is especially susceptible to getting mushy, especially when reheated so I take this into account for leftovers.

 Portobello mushrooms – these add that incredible, intense mushroom flavor to this dish